-The feature is specific to BMC AR System but will be ported to HP Service Manger in the future.
+The feature is specific to BMC AR System but will be ported to HP Service Manager in the future.

-If the user doesn't have an SSO enabled account, an incident will be raised and the user will be redirected to a page with the incident number.
-To configure this, enter the summary, notes, urgency and select the person ID to be associated with the new incident.
-The person ID will be verified before the setup is submitted.
+If the user doesn't have an SSO enabled account, or an error occurs creating one using the create User form or ITSM user registration functionality, an incident will be raised and the user will be redirected to a page with the incident number.

+To configure this feature, use the SSO Plugin Administration Console within ITSM to map values into the new incident.
+This feature is covered in more detail in the installation guide for BMC AR System.